Friday’s windstorm and its 60 mph gusts were remarkable for late April in Washington

 - Winchester: 56 mph

-- Andrews Air Force Base: 56 mph
+- Joint Base Andrews: 56 mph

 - Catholic University in the District: 58 mph